anyscale/templates/templates/fine-tune-llm_v2/cookbooks/optimize_cost/README.md

   accelerator_type:A100-80G: 0.001
 ```

-All of our default configs are setup for A10G machines due to their more accesibility.
+All of our default configs are setup for A10G machines due to better accesibility.

 #### Difference between `worker_resources` and `trainer_resources`